SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		Get the Region of the ``whichRow`` row or ``whichColumn`` column in the Region's valid raster counting from 0.
-		Negative value will count backwards from the end.
+		Negative values will count backwards from the end.
 		Invalid indexes will return the last or first element respectively.

+		:param whichRow: the number of the row to create a new Region from
+		:param whichColumn: the number of the column to create a new Region from
 		:return: a new Region representing the selected element or the Region if no raster

 	.. py:method:: getCell(whichRow, whichColumn)